zangcc/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp.rst

     }
   }

-  module NetworkToBufferSizeFlow = TaintTracking::Global<NetworkToBufferSizeConfiguration>;

-  from DataFlow::Node ntohl, DataFlow::Node offset
-  where NetworkToBufferSizeFlow::flow(ntohl, offset)
-  select offset, "This array offset may be influenced by $@.", ntohl,
+  from DataFlow::Node ntohl, DataFlow::Node offset, NetworkToBufferSizeConfiguration conf where conf.hasFlow(ntohl, offset) select offset, "This array offset may be influenced by $@.", ntohl,
     "converted data from the network"